saascipes/kubernetes-job-runner/README.md

   ```
   helm install sg-kubernetes-job-runner --set accessKeyId=[access key id] --set accessKeySecret=[access key secret] --set tags=role=kubernetes_job_runner ./deploy/kubernetes/helm/agent
   ```
-5. You should now see the sg-kubernetes-job-runner agent.
+5. You should now see the sg-kubernetes-job-runner agent in the SaaSGlue web console Dashboard or in the Agents tab.